Cape Neddick Lighthouse

 Visiting Hours

 Nubble Lighthouse is available for viewing year-round, allowing visitors to enjoy its beauty in every season.
 The grounds of Sohier Park are typically open from dawn to dusk, providing ample opportunity to explore the lighthouse and its surroundings.
-The lighthouse itself is on a small island and is inaccessible to the public.
-However, views from the mainland are stunning.
+The lighthouse itself is on a small island and is inaccessible to the public, with one notable exception: the Town of York holds an annual picnic raffle each year that allows the winner and up to five guests to visit the island and have lunch inside the lighthouse.
+Otherwise, views from the mainland are stunning.

 Admission